Chemistry only

 Making fertilisers in the lab

-Ammonium sulfate and ammonium nitrate are two common compounds used as
+Ammonium sulfate and ammonium nitrate are two common compounds that are used as

 fertilisers.
 They are both easy

-The diagram below outlines how to make ammonium sulfate by carrying out a simple neutralisation
+The diagram below outlines a method that can be used to make ammonium sulfate crystals by carrying out a simple neutralisation

 reaction: